vanceism7/FriendlyXML/README.md

 ( I realize "Disney" isn't actually a genre.
 Im tired huh?
 Been a long day )

-I just realized that this doesn't have support for multiple elements with the same name, aka arrays.
-So I'll hopefully get to that soon.
+Other Note: I also realize that this readme is really messed up.
+I don't know markup language...
+Ill fix it eventually.

+I haven't gotten it up on NPM yet but Ill definitely try to do that in the future when I know its more stable.
+All you basically need is the FriendlyXML.js file and you should be able to use the module.
 Hopefully someone finds it of use though.
 I know I will!